Jamiel Laurence - Dancer. Choreographer. Filmmaker.

 This #shotoniphone and #madewithmoondog piece was beautifully executed and saw nearly a million views across various social media platforms.

-Most recently on October 21, 2019, BBC Arts, in collaboration with Google Arts & Culture, released the piece Do I have free will?, one of the most searched questions online.
+On October 21, 2019, BBC Arts, in collaboration with Google Arts & Culture, released the piece Do I have free will?, one of the most searched questions online.
 In this short film Jamiel explores this question.
 Dancers - Guy Salim and Anna Knowles - tussle for control, over themselves and each other, while an explosive industrial soundtrack pumps through the space.
 Filmed in anamorphic widescreen to capture every movement, the film is an exploration of freedom and control, predetermination and chance.

 And as much as we love the piece, we're also a big fan of those lens flares :)

-We're proud to play a small role in the art Jamiel is putting out into the world, and we can't wait to see what he creates next.
+Moondog Labs is proud to play a small role in the art Jamiel is putting out into the world, and we can't wait to see what he creates next.